schapi-create/apidoc-rpc-uat/md_files/README.md

 		>openssl pkcs12 -export -out client.pfx -inkey client.key -in client.crt -certfile rootCA.pem

-- Token based user authentication (Local and Centralized)
+- Token-based user authentication (Local and Centralized)

 	Token-based authentication is a process where the client application first send a request to a server with a valid credencials.
 The server sends an access token back to the client as response.
 The client application then uses the token to acess the restricted resources in the next request until the token is valid.

-	The RP-C returns a access token which contains enough data to identity a particular user.
-The token has expiry time and if the token is expired, the client application can request for a new access token.
+	The RP-C returns an access token which contains enough data to identity a particular user.
+The token has an expiry time and if the token expires, the client application can request a new access token.

 	<img src="https://github.com/SESA545913/SE-EnergyManagement-Team/raw/main/TokenBasedAuthentication_v2.png" style="zoom:40%;" />